Ansonymous/MAT---MySQL-Analysis-Tool/Read Me First.md

 # MAT - MySQL Analysis Tool

-MAT is a simple tool that used to analyze MySQL database after attacked by hackers.
+MAT is a simple tool that used to analyze MySQL database.
 It is able to create image file for entire MySQL directory and analyze the log files.
 This tool provides fastest and easiest way to analyze MySQL database to find out which data had been modified, inserted or deleted after an attack.

 # Recommended
 Copy paste all files into /usr/bin/, this will allow you to run file directly with "mat" instead of "python mat.py".
 Run commands - "chmod +x sum.sh", "chmod +x mat.py" for executable files.